moritzWa/wallawitsch-gmail.com/src/content/dataism.md

 [The Price of Anarchy](https://www.wikiwand.com/en/Price_of_anarchy) is a crucial phenomenon that helps us to think about the potential paradigm shift that could occur.
 It is a concept from Game Theory and measures the extent to which competition approximates cooperation, i.e. how the efficiency of a system degrades due to the selfish behavior of its agents.

 We know that non-centralized (transportation) systems are [33% less](https://www.mit.edu/~jnt/Papers/N-2004-PoA.pdf) efficient than centralized.
-This means, for example, if a country accomplishes building a centralized computed and routed autonomous vehicle network, it would gain 33% in efficiency and a strong economic competitive advantage.
+This means, for example, if a country accomplishes building a centralized computed and routed autonomous vehicle network, it will gain 33% in efficiency and a strong economic, competitive advantage.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If a country accomplishes building a centralized routed autonomous transportation network, it will gain 33% in efficiency and a strong economic competitive advantage.<a href="https://t.co/TVlpfTmjmf">https://t.co/TVlpfTmjmf</a></p>&mdash; Moritz Wallawitsch (@MoritzW42) <a href="https://twitter.com/MoritzW42/status/1405616991231090693?ref_src=twsrc%5Etfw">June 17, 2021</a></blockquote>